aabramenko/selenium-framework-skeleton/README.md

 where HUB_HOST is IP address of the selenoid hub

-Reports will be stored into the "/selenium-framework-skeleton/test-result" folder
+Reports will be stored into the "test-results" folder

 Reports

-1. Allure report is available in the "/selenium-framework-skeleton/test-result/allure-results/" folder
+1. Allure report is available in the "test-results/allure-results/" folder
-2. ReportNG report is available in the "/selenium-framework-skeleton/test-result/surefire-reports/html/" folder
+2. ReportNG report is available in the "/test-results/surefire-reports/html/" folder

 How to run Jenkins locally